• Skip to primary navigation

 You should account for these relatively minor gaps when you are developing a budget for retirement, and most people can do this effectively.
 However, there is one gaping hole that is not as easy to fill.

-The Medicare program will not pay for a stay in a nursing home, and the median annual cost for a year in a private room in a nursing home in Indiana is over $100,000.
+The Medicare program will not pay for a stay in a nursing home, and the median annual cost for a year in a private room in a nursing home IN is over $100,000.
 Married couples may face two different sets of nursing home bills, so this is an attention-getting situation.

 Medicaid does pay for long-term care, but you can’t qualify if you have significant assets in your own name.
 You can develop the right financial profile if you establish and fund a Medicaid trust.